LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 me manually eyeing the key and the code to ensure they are correct for this example).
 I am able to parse through these bits and find a set of symbols simply by looking left to right with the bit stack and splitting when a set is found in the key.
-That is the potential of these algorithms, the ability to encode the keys without hindering the ability to decode them.
+That is the benefit of these algorithms, the ability to encode the keys without hindering the ability to decode them.
 Note however these encodings do not work with the presence of noise in your system, such that by inserting an extra bit will still generate a valid code: